I LOVE gardening or the results of playing in my yard with flowers!

 This year I need to remove at least one thousand ferns to make way for the many perennials that I am sure are being smothered.
 Gardening…weed, dig, plant, pull, weed, dig, plant, pull, pull, pull.

-Anyone need some ferns?
+Does anyone need some ferns?
 See me in May…